La Jerne Terry Cornish: Career

 From 1998 to 2005, Cornish was an instructor in Goucher College's education department.
 She became an assistant professor in 2005.
-Cornish was the first African American alumna at Goucher to be awarded tenure and the first African American to serve as chair of the faculty and associate provost for undergraduate students.
+Cornish was the first African-American alumna at Goucher to be awarded tenure and the first African American to serve as chair of the faculty and associate provost for undergraduate students.

 Cornish joined Ithaca College as provost and senior vice president for academic affairs in 2018.
-She was promoted to provost and executive vice president.
+She was appointed to provost and executive vice president.
 Cornish became the interim president on August 30, 2021, following Shirley Collado's resignation.
 She was named as the 10th president by the board of trustees on March 7, 2022.

 Personal life

 Cornish was married to Wayne Cornish.
 They have a son.
 In 2005, Cornish resided in Aberdeen, Maryland.
 She is married to school administrator Deborah Ptak.